 Marketing and sales.
-As a percentage of net revenues, marketing and sales expenses decreased from 41 percent in the six months ended July 31, 1998 to 35 percent in the corresponding period of the current fiscal year.
+As a percentage of net revenues, marketing and sales expenses decreased from 41 percent in the six months ended July 31, 1997 to 35 percent in the corresponding period of the current fiscal year.
 Actual spending for this period increased 17 percent as a result of higher employee costs as well as increased marketing costs associated with the launch of products acquired from Genius and other new and enhanced product offerings.

 Research and development.
 Research and development expenses as a percentage of net revenues for the six months ended July 31, 1998 decreased to 19 percent from 21 percent for the same period in the prior fiscal year.
 Actual research and development spending (including capitalized software costs of \$2,184,000 recorded during the first six months of fiscal year 1998) increased 17 percent as compared to the same period in the prior fiscal year.
-The absolute dollar increase is due primarily to the addition of software engineers, expenses associated with the development and translation of new products including AutoCAD Release 14, and incremental research and development personnel expenses associated with the acquisition of Genius during May, 1998.
+The absolute dollar increase is due primarily to the addition of software engineers, expenses associated with the development and translation of new products including AutoCAD Release 14, and incremental research and development personnel expenses associated with the acquisition of certain assets from Genius during May, 1998.

 General and administrative.
-General and administrative expenses were 16 percent of net revenues for the six months ended July 31, 1998, and 15 percent of net revenues in the same period of the prior fiscal year.
-In absolute dollar terms, general and administrative expenses increased 44 percent for the six months ended July 31, 1998 from the same period of the prior fiscal year, primarily because of increased employee-related expenses (\$5.2 million increase), amortization of intangibles recorded in connection with the Softdesk merger and the acquisition of Genius (\$3.4 million), costs incurred to ensure that the Company's infrastructure is year 2000 compliant (\$1.8 million), and costs incurred in the ongoing nonpublic FTC investigation (\$0.8 million).
+General and administrative expenses were 15 percent of net revenues for the six months ended July 31, 1998, and 14 percent of net revenues in the same period of the prior fiscal year.
+In absolute dollar terms, general and administrative expenses increased 42 percent for the six months ended July 31, 1998 from the same period of the prior fiscal year, primarily because of increased employee-related expenses, amortization of intangibles recorded in connection with the Softdesk merger and the acquisition of certain assets from Genius, costs incurred to ensure that the Company's infrastructure is year 2000 compliant, and costs incurred in the ongoing nonpublic FTC investigation.

 Nonrecurring charges--Genius acquisition.
-The Genius acquisition comprised of approximately \$13.1 million of in-process research and development that had not yet reached technological feasibility and had no alternative future use and, accordingly, this amount was charged to operations in the second quarter of fiscal year 1999.
+The Genius acquisition comprised of approximately \$29 million of in-process research and development that had not yet reached technological feasibility and had no alternative future use and, accordingly, this amount was charged to operations in the second quarter of fiscal year 1999.

 Nonrecurring charges--Other.
-During the three months ended July 31, 1998, the Company recorded charges of approximately \$8.9 million relating to restructuring charges associated with the consolidation of certain development centers (\$1.5 million); the write-off of purchased technologies associated with these operations (\$2.2 million); staff reductions in Asia Pacific in response to current economic conditions in the region (\$1.7 million); costs in relation to potential legal settlements (\$2.5 million); and the write-down to fair market value of older computer equipment that the Company planned to dispose of (\$1.0 million).
-The restructurings noted above are expected to be completed by the end of Autodesk's fiscal year ending January 31, 1999.
-See Note 8 to the condensed consolidated financial statements for further explanation.
+During the three months ended July 31, 1998, the Company recorded charges of approximately \$8.9 million relating to restructuring charges associated with the consolidation of certain development centers; the write-off of purchased technologies associated with these operations; staff reductions in Asia Pacific in response to current economic conditions in the region; and costs in relation to potential legal settlements.

-Nonrecurring charges--prior year transactions.
-On March 31, 1997, the Company exchanged 2.9 million shares of its common stock for all of the outstanding stock of Softdesk, Inc. Based on the value of Autodesk stock and options exchanged, the transaction, including transaction costs, was valued at approximately \$94 million.
+On March 31, 1997, the Company exchanged 2.9 million shares of its common stock for all of the outstanding stock of Softdesk Inc. Based on the value of Autodesk stock and options exchanged, the transaction, including transaction costs, was valued at approximately \$94 million.
 This transaction was accounted for using the purchase method of accounting with the purchase price being principally allocated to capitalized software, purchased technologies, and intangible assets.
-Approximately \$19.2 million of the total purchase price represented the value of in-process research and development that had not yet reached technological feasibility and had no alternative future use.
+Approximately \$55.1 million of the total purchase price represented the value of in-process research and development that had not yet reached technological feasibility and had no alternative future use.
 Approximately \$3.0 million of technology acquired from 3D/Eye during the first quarter of fiscal year 1998 also represented the value of in-process research and development that had not yet reached technological feasibility and had no alternative future use.
-The \$19.2 million and the \$3.0 million were charged to operations in the first quarter of fiscal year 1998.
-These charges reduced net income for the period by approximately \$21.1 million (\$0.46 per share on a diluted basis) and reflect the fact that the one-time charge for acquired in-process research and development recorded in connection with the Softdesk transaction was not deductible for income tax purposes.
+The \$55.1 million and the \$3.0 million were charged to operations in the first quarter of fiscal year 1998.